 “STOP DAPL 2.0” TALKING POINTS

 The fight to stop the Dakota Access pipeline is again ramping up!
-Recently, there was this excellent piece by Carolyn Raffensperger, the story about pipeline sabotage legislation (click here to read Bold Iowa’s press release in response), and this story about US Bank and the divestment campaign.
+A while back, there was this excellent piece by Carolyn Raffensperger, the story about pipeline sabotage legislation (click here to read Bold Iowa’s press release in response), and this story about US Bank and the divestment campaign.

-Good, but we need a lot more chatter and clamor — especially around the Landowner/Sierra Cub lawsuit before the Iowa Supreme Court.
+Good, but we need a lot more chatter and clamor — especially around the landowner/Sierra Cub lawsuit before the Iowa Supreme Court.
 Letters to the editor (LTE) and Op Eds in newspapers across Iowa would be very helpful right now in advance of the First Nation – Farmer Climate Unity March.

 Here’s a check list to give your letter to the editor or Op Ed the best possible odds of being picked up by a regional or local newspaper, or both: